-Ronnie Ortiz-Magro's Wild Journey That Started WithJersey Shore
+Ronnie Ortiz-Magro's Road to This Rocky Relationship With Jen Harley

 Scott Gries/Picture Group for MTV

 "I've become like an older brother to all of the girls in the house," he said.
 "It feels great to have everybody in the house actually want to be around you, instead of 'em being like 'oh god, here they come, they're gonna fight,' you know?"
 He smiled.
 "I'm really good friends with Jenni, Snooki's like my little sister, Deena's like my little stepsister—she's just always so hyper!--but I'm best friends with Jenny's boyfriend Roger, so we're all really close."
-(The cast had an unofficial reunion when Jenni "JWoww" Farley and Roger Matthews, who are now parents of two, tied the knot in 2015.)
+(The cast had an unofficial reunion when Jenni "JWoww" Farley and Roger Matthews tied the knot in 2015.)

 However, after shooting back-to-back seasons in Italy and New Jersey, he and Sam were released back into their "normal lives, where it's business and family and it's not just each other, and it just became overwhelming to control all of it.
 So, we're not together right now but we do remain good friends."